DPBayes/twinify/README.md

 If your data contains non-categorical features, **DPVI** is your only choice. **DPVI** might also be an interesting option if you have strong data-independent prior knowledge that you want to incorporate into your model.

 ### Defining the Model
 The main thing you need to do next for either method is to define the probabilistic model to be learned.
-The following describes the modelling approaches for the different methods, assuming an input csv file with two features that are titled `Age` and `Height (cm)` and `Eye color`.
+The following describes the modelling approaches for the different methods, assuming an input csv file with three features that are titled `Age` and `Height (cm)` and `Eye color`.

 #### NAPSU-MQ: Defining Marginal Queries
 For NAPSU-MQ this means that you must specify the the marginal queries to preserve.
 You can in principle select any number of queries with any subset of features, however, the larger the number of queries the longer the fitting of the model will take.